ArtInLines/github-graph/README.md

 ## Disclaimer

-This project is stil a Work-in-Progress.
+This project is still a Work-in-Progress.
 This means, not everything might work and the documentation might quickly become outdated.

 ## Setup